 Tracking Progress Toward a Degree

-Universal Tracking is the university's academic monitoring system that assesses progress toward your degree requirements.
-There is a recommended semester plan for each major and this plan illustrates an optimal path for completing the degree in four years.
+Universal Tracking is the University of Florida's academic monitoring system that provides students with an assessment of progress toward degree requirements.
+There is a recommended semester plan for each major.
+This plan illustrates an optimal path for completing the degree in four years.